theAdamColton/ascii-unmasked/README.md

 This has only been tested on a CUDA gpu using AMP precision settings.

+There are submodules used in the repo so you must do `git submodule init` and `git submodule update` after cloneing.

 Follow instructions in the submodule ascii-dataset to gather the dataset and clean the files.
 Assuming the ascii files are in `./ascii-dataset/data_aggregation/data/**/*.txt`, you may train the autoencoder using `train_vqvae.py` the default arguments should be reasonable.
 Checkpoints will automatically be saved to `./ckpt/`.
 Note that some parameters such as the VQ Z dimension are hardcoded in the autoencoder architecture and cannot be changed from the command line without also adjusting the model in `autoencoder.py`.

 Once the autoencoder is trained, you may train the masked transformer model using `train_vqmask.py`.
 You will have to specify the path to the autoencoder ckpt file.